Global Wind Lead, New Energy for Worley

 There may never be a cure for Type 1 diabetes, but I believe we will be able to manage it.

-I could check my glucose out there on the water, out on a run or while in a work meeting.
+I could check my blood glucose levels out there on the water, out on a run or while in a work meeting.

 He was delighted when a move to Scotland meant that he was now eligible to receive the technology on the NHS.